python/cpython/Doc/c-api/frame.rst

-In older versions of :term:`CPython`, the exposed local variables dictionary (via :attr:`~frame.f_locals`, :c:func:`PyFrame_GetLocals`, or :func:`locals`) wouldn't be consistent with the actual local variables, leading to all sorts of weird issues.
-In Python 3.13, instead of using a dictionary to expose local variables, a special proxy type is used instead, which retains consistency when manipulating scopes.
+In older versions of :term:`CPython`, the exposed local variables dictionary (via :attr:`~frame.f_locals`, :c:func:`PyFrame_GetLocals`, or :func:`locals`) wasn't consistent with the actual local variables, which lead to all sorts of weird issues.
+In Python 3.13, instead of using a dictionary to expose locals, a special proxy type that retains consistency when manipulating scopes is used.

 See :pep:`667` for more information.